temporalio/helm-charts/README.md

 helm install --repo https://go.temporal.io/helm-charts -f values/values.cloudsqlproxy.yaml temporal temporal --timeout 900s
 ```

-### Install with External MySQL
+### Install with MySQL

-To use an external MySQL database, copy the [MySQL values file](values/values.mysql.yaml) locally and edit it with your database connection details:
+To use a MySQL database, copy the [MySQL values file](values/values.mysql.yaml) locally and edit it with your database connection details:

 ```yaml
 server: